BDC Hamburger Icon

 TipBottom line

-Use social media monitoring tools to track brand name mentions so you can respond to customers and see how the public perceives your brand.
+Add monitoring tools to your social media marketing strategy to track brand name mentions.
+You'll be able to respond to customers who mention your brand and see how the public perceives your offerings.

 When seeing your brand name, potential customers should get a sense of what your company is about.
 For example, IMPACT is the name of an award-winning marketing agency.
 Its goal is to create the maximum impact for its clients; the company reinforces this message by writing the name in all capital letters.
 Another example is Whole Foods, which implies natural, unprocessed food choices.